spatie/laravel-rate-limited-job-middleware/README.md

 ### Conditionally applying the middleware

 If you want to conditionally apply the middleware you can use the `enable` method.
 If accepts a boolean that determines if the middleware should rate limit your job or not.

+You can also pass a `Closure` to `enable`.
+If it evaluates to a truthy value the middleware will be enable.

 Here's a silly example where the rate limiting is only activated in January.